mohamedmsamra/FFBUKServer/readme.md

 ## Future plans
 In the future, we would like to add the following imporvements to the website:
 * add email verification middleware to pages (restrict access if email is not verified)
-* reorder sections and comments
+* add the ability to reorder sections and comments
-* edit course title and description
+* make it possible to edit the course title and description
 * redesign course page to be more user friendly
 * improve analytics (statistical outliers for averages, only track marking time when the page is actually used)
 * add a more interactive pdf display library (that allows highlighting for instance)
+* use a consistent color scheme across the website to give it a recognisable identity